DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 - Malware can inject false MAC or IP addresses.

-- DLL injection is where malicious code forces itsself to rin in place of other benign code.
+- DLL injection is where malicious code forces its-self to run in place of other benign code.

 - This "Injected" code is usually code written by a third party developer, designed to perform some malicious function